WARNING: Version 5.1 of the Elastic Stack has passed its EOL date.

 This documentation is no longer being maintained and may be removed.
 If you are running this version, we strongly advise you to upgrade.
 For the latest information, see the current release documentation.

-Monitoring is automatically enabled when you install X-Pack into Elasticsearch, Logstash, and Kibana.
-By default, the monitoring agents on Elasticsearch index data within the same cluster.
+Monitoring is automatically enabled when you install X-Pack into Elasticsearch and Kibana.
+By default, the monitoring agents index data within the same cluster.

 locally, go to

 http://localhost:5601/.
-To access Kibana and view the monitoring dashboards, you must log in as a user who has the
+To access Kibana and view the monitoring dashboards, you need the

 To view the key metrics that indicate the overall health of an Elasticsearch cluster, click Overview in the Elasticsearch section.
 Anything that needs your attention is highlighted in yellow or red.